ministryofjustice/opg-docker/jenkins/README.md

 * [aws-cli](http://aws.amazon.com/cli/) - for deploying to Amazon Web Services

 ## Environment Variables
-Both AWS and MOJ implementations use ENV's and [confd](https://github.com/kelseyhightower/confd) during the boostrap process to configure the instance.
-Look at the environment.example file for specifics,
+Both AWS and MOJ implementations use ENV's and [confd](https://github.com/kelseyhightower/confd) during the boostrap process to configure the container.
+Look at the environment.example file for specifics:
 ```
   #!/bin/bash
   # Set the user and private Docker registry env's.